Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 How most platforms charge providers

 Most healthcare and service platforms take a cut of every transaction.
-Some charge 15–30% of each booking.
-Others charge monthly SaaS fees of $200–$500 plus per-transaction processing fees.
-For a provider generating $15,000–$30,000/month in treatment revenue, these fees add up to thousands of dollars per month — money that comes directly out of the provider's pocket.
+Some charge a percentage of each booking.
+Others charge a monthly subscription fee on top of per-transaction processing fees.
+For a provider running a mobile aesthetic practice, these structures absorb a meaningful share of treatment revenue every month — money that comes directly out of the provider's pocket.

 Where ATG revenue comes from